laurenthanhvo/foodcom-overpromise-analysis/README.md

 | **Actual 0**  |      15474 |        656 |
 | **Actual 1**  |         53 |         52 |

-**Interpretation:** The Random Forest trades off some recall for a substantial precision gain, yielding an overall higher F₁-score.
-By combining publish-time and the features in a tree-based model, I am able to make measurable progress toward flagging mismatches without overwhelming users with false alarms.
+**Interpretation:** The Random Forest sacrifices some recall to gain precision—flagging fewer disappointments overall but doing so more accurately.
+This yields a higher F₁‐score than the baseline logistic model, making it a more practical tool for identifying overpromised recipes without overwhelming users with alerts.

 ---